Willow

 Uses

-Bleeding of wounds
+of wounds

 and other

-fluxes of blood: By Chewing the leaves, bark and seeds for its juice.
+fluxes of blood: By chewing the leaves, bark

 naturally

-occurring compound similar to acetylsalicylic acid, the chemical name
+occurring compound similar to acetylsalicylic acid,

 for

 aspirin.
-Aspirin is derived and used widely in modern times.
+Aspirin is derived and used widely in

-Fevers, Diarrhoea
+Fevers,

-and Dysentery:
+and dysentery:

-A general tonic can be made for above as follows, by boiling 1 oz of
+A general tonic can be made for above as follows, by

 bark

-in 1 1/2 Pt of water until it measures 1 Pt is given in doses of 1-2 fl
+in 1 1/2 Pt of water until it measures 1 Pt is given

 OZ.